Home / ISO 27001 Annex A Controls / ISO 27001 Annex A 5.1: Policies for Information Security

 What is ISO 27001 Annex A 5.1?

-ISO 27001 Annex A 5.1 Policies for Information Security is an ISO 27001 Annex A control that requires an organisation to have an information security policy and topic specific policies in place, communicated, reviewed and acknowledged.
+ISO 27001 Annex A 5.1 Policies for Information Security is an ISO 27001 control that requires an organisation to have an information security policy and topic specific policies in place, communicated, reviewed and acknowledged.

 I like this change from the old ISO 27001:2013 version as it calls out explicitly now that a pack or suite of policies will be required rather than just the headline information security policy.